 That's why I set out to find the best iPhone voice recording apps on the market.
-After ruling out a bunch of less-than-stellar options, I did in-depth testing on almost 20 apps.
-Based on that experience, these are the six best iPhone recording apps make recording audio easier, cleaner, and more efficient.
+After ruling out a bunch of less-than-stellar options, I did in-depth testing on over 20 apps.
+Based on that experience, these are the five best iPhone recording apps that make recording audio easier, cleaner, and more efficient.

 The best iPhone recording apps

-• Voice Recorder & Memos Pro for editing features
+Voice Recorder & Notes Pro for advanced editing features

-What makes a great voice recorder on iPhone?
+What makes the best voice recorder on iPhone?

 How we evaluate and test apps